 So a tax increase named after a guy fighting the IRS over his tax bill.

-This is animal house in the regime.
+This is Animal House in the regime.

-The GSA could spend five billion dollars on one outing to Las Vegas, then do videos to show us how.
+The GSA could spend $5 billion on one outing to Las Vegas, then do videos to show us how and to rub our noses in it.

 We had the statistic yesterday.